UltraNyan/2b2t-que-display/README.md

 ## Problems
 Does not suit for percise chat logging as some messages will be lost if there are too many new messages.
+Logging chat is not the main goal here anyway.

 ## Source code provided in two sections